nikhilbakshi/react-webpack-todo-list/README.md

 The `boilerplate` branch contains the bare minimum code required to render a dummy unordered list using React, ES6, JSX and Webpack, rendered using the webpack-dev-server.
 This can be a good starting point to quickly write JSX code.

+Use the `react-expansion` branch, to write Redux code with React.

 Attention will be paid to add the bare minimum dependencies and webpack config, to get things working.

 Starting the dev server: